cda-tum/fiction/README.md

 ## Clocking Schemes

 There are highly regular clocking schemes proposed for FCN technologies which can be used as a floor plan for physical design.
-However, sometimes it can make sense to have more degree of freedom and assign clock numbers on the fly.
+However, sometimes it can make sense to have more freedom and assign clock numbers on the fly.
 That is why *fiction* supports [regular and irregular clocking schemes](https://fiction.readthedocs.io/en/latest/layouts/clocking_scheme.html) with variable amounts of clock numbers as QCA for instance uses four clock phases but iNML needs only three.